-- 5.1 In order to be eligible to run as a Candidate in an Election, a person must satisfy all of the following criteria: - (a) be 18 years or older on the day on which the nomination meeting is held; - (b) is a registered member of the Nak'azdli Band; - (c) if, a current employee of the Nak'azdli Band (e.g. Administration Staff, Health Centre staff, Justice Centre staff, Daycare staff) is elected to Council then the candidate agrees to resign from his/her employment upon election; - (d) never have been convicted of an indictable offence, except offences of a political nature relating to the exercise or defence of Nak'azdli's Aboriginal rights or title; - (e) never have been convicted of any offence relating to corruption or misconduct in relation to an Election or Nak'azdli Band business; and - (f) be nominated to be a Candidate pursuant to the provisions of this Election Code. - 5.2 A Candidate may run for either Chief or Council, but not both.
+- 5.1 In order to be eligible to run as a Candidate in an Election, a person must satisfy all of the following criteria: - (a) be 18 years or older on the day on which the nomination meeting is held; - (b) is a registered member of the Nak'azdli Whut'en; - (c) if, a current employee of the Nak'azdli Whut'en (e.g. Administration Staff, Health Centre staff, Justice Centre staff, Daycare staff) is elected to Council then the candidate agrees to resign from his/her employment upon election; - (d) not been convicted of an indictable offence within the ten (10) years prior to his or her nomination except offences of a political nature relating to the exercise or defence of Nak'azdli Whut'en's Aboriginal rights or title; - (e) never have been convicted of any offence relating to corruption or misconduct in relation to an Election or Nak'azdli Whut'en business: - (f) a copy of a detailed RCMP Criminal Record must be submitted (to a person appointed by Council to review criminal records confidentially) prior to eligibility, completed no earlier than three (3) months before the day on which the Notice of Nomination was published; and - (g) be nominated to be a Candidate pursuant to the provisions of this Election Code. - 5.2 A Candidate may run for either Chief or Council, but not both.